If you are new to the library, learn how to get started quickly.

 Getting support from the libraries

+Library inductions are offered at the start of the new academic year.
 Throughout the year, training courses in managing citations, use of electronic resources, etc. are offered.
+See our schedule for details.

 Library staff are very happy to help you with literature searches, finding source materials, use library catalogues, databases, ejournals, etc. You can contact us in a variety of ways.
 You can also arrange a one-to-one session with the History Librarian (e: email@example.com, t: (01865) 277294).